Death of Sean Rigg: External review of IPCC investigation

 The report also recommended that the IPCC "reconsider the conduct of the police officers involved in the apprehension, restraint and detention of Mr Rigg, in relation to possible breaches of their duty of care, with a view to determining whether to bring misconduct proceedings."
 Rigg's sister Marcia said: "Almost five years after our brother's unnecessary death, this report shows just how badly we were failed by the IPCC, not to mention the police.
 We hope that a complete reinvestigation of the issues identified by the review, with new consideration of police misconduct and criminal proceedings, will take place as quickly as possible."

 Independent Commission on Mental Health and Policing

 As a result of Rigg's inquest verdict, the Independent Commission on Mental Health and Policing was established in September 2012 to examine the conduct of the Metropolitan Police when dealing with people with mental health issues.
-The commission reviewed 55 cases involving mentally ill people who died or were seriously injured in police custody or following police contact between September 2007—September 2012.
+The commission reviewed 55 cases involving mentally ill people who died or were seriously injured in police custody or following police contact between September 2007 and September 2012.
 Five of the victims died following police restraint and 45 subsequently committed suicide.
 The review also included four cases of suicide by Metropolitan Police officers.

 The commission, chaired by Lord Adebowale, highlighted a number of shortcomings in the performance of the police: